#

 Configure search settings

-To configure Search, click on Search settings ( ) on the right side of the search bar to see the toggles.
+To configure Search, select Search settings ( ) on the right side of the search bar to see the toggles.

 #